mainsail-crew/docs/faq/moonraker_warnings/policitykit.md

 This should usually be installed when Moonraker was updated via the Update Manager.

-By running the following command, all missing dependencies will be pulled.
+By running the following command, all missing dependencies will be installed.

 ```
-~/moonraker/scripts/install-moonraker.sh
+~/moonraker/scripts/install-moonraker.sh -r
 ```